panoptesDev/safestake/docs/how-to-choose-a-validator.md

 # How to choose a validator

-Disclaimer: There is no validator affiliated with Solstake and Solstake
+Disclaimer: There is no validator affiliated with Safestake and Safestake

 Quote of solana-labs doc:

-"After you have received SOL, you might consider putting it to use by delegating stake to a validator.
+"After you have received SAFE, you might consider putting it to use by delegating stake to a validator.
 Stake is what we call tokens in a stake account.
-Solana weights validator votes by the amount of stake delegated to them, which gives those validators more influence in determining then next valid block of transactions in the blockchain.
-Solana then generates new SOL periodically to reward stakers and validators.
+Safecoin weights validator votes by the amount of stake delegated to them, which gives those validators more influence in determining then next valid block of transactions in the blockchain.
+Safecoin then generates new SAFE periodically to reward stakers and validators.
 You earn more rewards the more stake you delegate."

 Factors:
 - Yield, how close to the best return the validator is offering.
 At the moment the best performance is much lower than the inflation.
 This comprises the validator reliability and performance.